numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 thus removing the need to use ``dtype.kind``, ``dtype.char``, or ``dtype.type`` to do this check.

-If DTypes were full scale Python classes, the question of subclassing arises.
+With the design decision of DTypes as full-scale Python classes, the question of subclassing arises.
 Inheritance, however, appears problematic and a complexity best avoided (at least initially) for container datatypes.
-Further, subclasses may be more interesting for the interoperatbility for example with GPU backends (CuPy) storing additional methods related to the GPU rather than as a mechanism to define new datatypes.
+Further, subclasses may be more interesting for interoperability for example with GPU backends (CuPy) storing additional methods related to the GPU rather than as a mechanism to define new datatypes.
-Since a class hierarchy and subclass order provides value, phase I will allow the creation of *abstract* datatypes.
+A class hierarchy does provides value, this may be achieved by allowing the creation of *abstract* datatypes.
 An example for an abstract datatype would be the datatype equivalent of ``np.floating``, representing any floating point number.
 These can serve the same purpose as Python's abstract base classes.